thurgoodb/kubernetes-ingress/docs/cli-arguments.md

 	but the Ingress controller is not able to fetch it from Kubernetes API, the Ingress controller will fail to start.
 	Format: <namespace>/<name>
   -nginx-debug nginx-debug
         Enable debugging for NGINX.
 Uses the nginx-debug binary.
-Requires 'error-log-level: debug' in the ConfigMap -nginx-plus
+Requires 'error-log-level: debug' in the ConfigMap.
+  -nginx-plus
     	Enable support for NGINX Plus
   -nginx-status